 Data protection and health records

-Warrington and Halton Hospitals NHS Foundation Trust is registered to process personal and sensitive personal data under the Data Protection Act 1998 (data controller).
+Warrington and Halton Hospitals NHS Foundation Trust is registered with the Information Commissioner's Office to process personal and sensitive personal data under the Data Protection Act 1998 (data controller).

 All our staff have a duty to ensure that personal information, given in confidence, remains confidential.
 The duty of confidence is conferred by common law, statute, disciplinary codes and our contract of employment.